Edison-Tong/fundamentals-first-solutions-Edison-Tong/Unit 4/variable-scope/quiz.md

 # Variable Scope Quiz

-1. In JavaScript, which is a variable's scope determined?
+1. In JavaScript, where is a variable's scope determined?

+   it is determined where the variable is declared as opposed to when it is assigned

 2. Explain the difference between **global scope** and **block scope**.

+   variables with global scope are accessible anywhere in the code.
+   Variables with block scope are only accessible within the block of code that they are declared

 3. When JavaScript attempts to reference a variable that does not exist or is outside of its scope, what error is thrown?

+   you will get a "ReferenceError"

 ## Complete the following problems below having to do with variable scope